miguelgrinberg/quotes/README.md

 ### Install the Node and Python dependencies

+Run the following command to set up the JavaScript and Python environment and install all the dependencies:

 ```bash
 npm install
 ```

 ### Start a development Elasticsearch container

+Run this command to start a single-node Elasticsearch instance:

 ```bash
 docker run -p 9200:9200 -d --name elasticsearch \